castedo/copyaid/docs/reference.md

 Values in a request settings file correspond to values sent to the [OpenAI API endpoint for chat completion](https://platform.openai.com/docs/api-reference/chat/create).

-Upon running `copyaid init` for the first time, it creates `cold-example.toml`, `warm-example.toml`, and `proof-example.toml` request settings files, in addition to a `copyaid.toml` configuration file.
-On most Linux distributions, these files are located in `~/.config/copyaid/`.

 For detailed information on the TOML format, visit [toml.io](https://toml.io).